yvestrublin/silverstripe-dms-simple-tags/README.md

 - Add `"tubbs/dms-simple-tags": "dev-master"` to your composer.json file
 - Run `composer  update`
 - Run `sake dev/build flush=1`

-- That's it, you will now have a ListboxField to select multiple tags and an 'Add New' button in a DMSDocument form in the CMS.
+You will now have a ListboxField to select multiple tags and an 'Add New' button in a DMSDocument form in the CMS.
+There is also a checkbox to to show or hide tags in the frontend templates on a per-document basis.